Skip to main content

 Early at dawn, a car pulled into the porch of the mansion and the servants got busy loading the suitcases in.
 Sajja wiped her tears as Ajabdeh hugged her.
 "You are sure?"
 She asked, "You don't want to meet any of them?"

 "I can't go if Dad tells me not to, I know he is upset with me.
 He will understand eventually.
 I know he will.
-I have already let Ranima know my decision, well not directly, but she is aware of it.
-And said my goodbye to Shakti."
+I have already let Ranima know my decision, well, not directly, but she is aware of it.
+And said goodbye to Shakti."
 She sighed.
 "And tell Pratap…"

 "Tell me what?"